Peripheral Nerve Disorder Care

 - Peripheral nervous system

-Peripheral nerves reside outside your brain and spinal cord.
-They relay information between your brain and the rest of your body.
+Peripheral nerves reside outside the brain and spinal cord.
+They relay information between the brain and the rest of the body.

 The peripheral nervous system is divided into two main parts: